Arie Luyendyk Jr. & Lauren Burnham Head To The Indy 500

-The Bachelor’s Arie Luyendyk and Lauren Burnham are on their way to The Indy 500.
+The Bachelor’s Arie Luyendyk and Lauren Burnham are on their way to the Indy 500.
 The couple was all smiles in a photo posted on Instagram which was taken at LaGuardia Airport.
 In the caption, they shared that they were leaving New York City to head to Indiana.

 “It’s been a crazy 48hrs and now we’re headed to the #Indy500.
 I’m excited to see my racing family!” the caption read.